selfup/dom.events/README.md

 ### Development

 All you need is [podman](https://podman.io) or [docker](https://www.docker.com).

 Ruby and Jekyll run inside the container.

 The scripts use podman when it's installed, otherwise docker.
 Set `CONTAINER_ENGINE=docker` to force docker.

-Build the image (rerun after changing the `Gemfile`):
+### Scripts

 `scripts/build-image.sh`

+Builds the image (rerun after changing the `Gemfile`)

 ---

-Run the Jekyll server at http://localhost:4000.
-It rebuilds when you save a file, then refresh the browser to see the change:

 `scripts/dev.sh`

+Runs the Jekyll server at http://localhost:4000

+It rebuilds when you save a file, then refresh the browser to see the changes

 ---

-Build the site into `_site`:

 `scripts/build-site.sh`

+Builds the site into `_site`

 ---

-Serve the site as baked into the image (rebuild the image to pick up changes):

 `scripts/serve.sh`

+Serves the site as baked into the image (rebuild the image to pick up changes)